scriptcs-contrib/scriptcs-rebus/README.md

 ## What is it?

+**NOTE: From version 0.4.0, the RabbitMQ transport option is in a separate dependency, see Using RabbitMQ below.**

 A [ScriptCs](https://github.com/scriptcs/scriptcs) script pack for [Rebus](https://github.com/rebus-org/Rebus).

 Wouldn't it just be nice if those lovely scripts of yours could talk to other scripts?
 You're up for a treat.
 With this script pack, it is possible to write scripts that can communicate via messaging to other scripts.